healthcare vendor risk management

 2. Fill in the Details: Enter the required personal information and upload the necessary documents.

-3. Submit Application: Submit the form online and make the payment through the secure gateway.
+3. Submit Application: Submit the form online and pay through the secure gateway.

 4. Track Application: Use the online portal to track the status of your application and receive updates.